acoustid/acoustid-server/acoustid/web/pages/index.md

 database using their [unique identifiers][mbid], and an [web service][webservice] that enables applications to quickly search in the fingerprint database.

-All software components used in AcoustID are open source and the full database can be downloaded and used with very little restrictions (we just ask that you contribute any improvements back).
-The audio identification service can be used for free in non-commercial applications.

 <div class="row">

 <div class="col-sm-6">